flpm/oak/output/lists/subjects.md

     name: about Typography
     title: 'Theme: Typography'
     subtitle: Books about typography and type design
-    description: 'I have 10 books about Typography in my bookshelf.
+    description: 'I have 10 books about Typography in my personal library.

       ### Titles: